 2.1.
-Instrumentation and Measurement Techniques
+INSTRUMENTATION AND MEASUREMENT TECHNIQUES

 One of the central elements of the performance analysis of Grid applications is how performance data is measured and collected.
 Firstly, we have to study different instrumentation mechanisms to efficiently measure different types of performance data.
 Source code instrumentation provides a simple and efficient way for collecting measurement data, however, it requires the availability of all the source files.
 The instrumented sources have to be compiled and linked with instrumentation libraries for specific target machines.
-That is a time consuming effort because each time workflow, e.g., loop, sequence and fork-join.
-Common workflow constructs can be found in [1].

-the application executes the resources allocated may be different, not to mention the allocated resources may not be known in advance.
-Dynamic instrumentation is complex but well-suited for measuring volatile and long-running applications, and for applications whose source code is not available.
+That is a time consuming effort because each time the application executes the resources allocated may be different, not to mention the allocated resources may not be known in advance.
+Dynamic instrumentation is complex but wellsuited for measuring volatile and long-running applications, and for applications whose source code is not available.
 The WFA is normally dynamically composed, possibly at runtime, from deployed applications whose source code is not available for instrumentation.
 The dynamic instrumentation would be an alternative for solving the problems arisen from the selection of instrumentation and measurement system and the compilation of instrumented code fitted to the allocated resources.

 We believe that instrumentation for the Grid should employ both methods.
 We can instrument sources of WF control and invocation service in order to gather execution status of WFs because execution status information is normally simple and small.
 However, for instrumentation of Grid scientific applications, we believe that dynamic instrumentation would be more suitable.
-While source code instrumentation for Grid applications is widely supported, e.g., in [6, 19], dynamic instrumentation in Grids has not got much attention, even though dynamic instrumentation has a long history in clustering and parallel computing [13, 29].
+While source code instrumentation for Grid applications is widely supported, e.g. in [12, 24], dynamic instrumentation in Grids has not got much attention, even though dynamic instrumentation has a long history in clustering and parallel computing [32, 18].

 Secondly, we have to carefully select the granularity of the measurement for Grid applications, namely profiling or tracing mechanism.
-Many tools support tracing of Grid applications, e.g., [19, 32].
+Many tools support tracing of Grid applications, e.g. [34, 24].
 However, as Grid performance monitoring and analysis must be carried out in online manner, tracing is not suited because it generates a huge volume of trace data which has been transfered on the fly to analysis components.
 On the other hand, traditional profiling is not suited for online monitoring and analysis because profiling data can only be obtained at the end of the execution of applications.
 Therefore, incremental mechanisms in which profiling data is updated or requested and retrieved incrementally at runtime would be more suitable.
-For example, in the CrossGrid project, monitoring data can be periodically retrieved during runtime [8].
+For example, in CrossGrid project monitoring data can be periodically retrieved during the runtime [14].

 2.2.
-Instrumentation Service
+INSTRUMENTATION SERVICE

 While execution status of workflows and monitoring data of resources may be obtained from WfMS and infrastructure monitoring, respectively, the current situation is that the user has to manually instrument his code in order to obtain performance measurements of code regions of workflow activities, which are executed on multiple Grid sites, because existing instrumentation systems are only appropriate for a single Grid site (within a single organization).
-While existing Grid toolkits (e.g., Globus [17]) provide core services for job submission and resource discovery, similar Grid services for instrumenting Grid application do not exist.
+While existing Grid toolkits (e.g., Globus[22]) provide core services for job submission and resource discovery, similar Grid services for instrumenting Grid application do not exist.